4DISEASE/anteaters-repo/README.md

 * Music grid has been updated to a keyboard [ticket](https://github.com/4DISEASE/anteaters-repo/projects/1#card-54738436)
 * Working on implimenting a dropdown that brings up images of sheet music to play
 * Favorite music function in progress - querys users and adds them to dictionary [ticket](https://github.com/4DISEASE/anteaters-repo/projects/1#card-55044917)
-* Working on updating looks of websit e[ticket](https://github.com/4DISEASE/anteaters-repo/projects/1#card-55257236)
+* Working on updating looks of website [ticket](https://github.com/4DISEASE/anteaters-repo/projects/1#card-55257236)

 # Update 2/5